Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Conclusion

-A key result of our study is the strong generalization capability of RL agents trained on coarse-grained turbulent velocity fields.
-Agents exposed only to large-scale flow information were nevertheless able to navigate efficiently within the full turbulent environment.
-This robustness to missing small-scale data is particularly promising for real-world applications, where environmental forecasts are typically low-resolution and subject to uncertainty.
-Importantly, the success of RL in this setting appears to stem less from algorithmic complexity than from the physical structure of the flow itself.
+Finally, we examined the generalization capability of agents trained on coarse-grained turbulent velocity fields.
+Despite having access only to large-scale flow information, the agents successfully navigated in the fully resolved turbulent environment.
+This robustness to missing small-scale information is particularly encouraging for real-world applications, where flow forecasts are typically low-resolution and uncertain.
+Importantly, the success of RL in this setting appears to rely primarily on the large-scale physical structure of the flow rather than on algorithmic complexity.
+Similar behavior may therefore be expected in three-dimensional turbulence, where the energy distribution across scales follows a comparable Kolmogorov spectrum, $E(k) \propto k^{-5/3}$, but the question requires further investigation.\\

-The framework presented here also offers a flexible platform for future studies.
-The use of deep RL, where action-value functions and policies are represented by neural networks, would eliminate the need for state-action discretization and enable navigation in more complex settings or higher-dimensional velocity fields.
-Next, the objective functional itself can be generalized: besides minimizing travel time, one may incorporate additional criteria such as energy expenditure, fuel consumption, or multi-objective trade-offs between efficiency and safety.
-Another important direction of research can be related to more realistic agent models.
-Incorporating inertia, turning-rate limitations and stochastic forcing representing environmental noise would further bridge the gap between theory and practical deployment~\cite{colabrese2017flow, alageshan2020machine, piro2022optimal}.

-From a methodological perspective, the coexistence of ground truth optimal-control solutions and RL-based strategies within the same testbed creates a rare opportunity.
-It allows quantitative comparison between exact minimum-time trajectories and learned policies in data-driven control.
-Because the navigation problem is physically transparent, the framework is also well suited for use in teaching, providing an accessible setting in which students can explore nonlinear dynamics, turbulent transport, and modern machine-learning techniques within a unified context.

-Overall, our findings demonstrate that RL provides a powerful framework for navigation in complex flow environments, complementing classical optimal control theory and overcoming its primary limitations in chaotic regimes.
-These results open the door to developing practical autonomous navigation strategies for micro-robots, underwater vehicles, and other active agents operating in realistic oceanic and atmospheric flows.

 \acknowledgments